 So don’t let their regal beauty and posh walking style deceive you.
 These beautiful creatures are not all about looks.
 On the contrary, according to the book “The Intelligence of Dogs,” written by the veteran dog expert Stanley Coren, they’re the second most intelligent dog breed.

-The Mini Poodle is easy to train and very loyal to its owners.
+The Mini Poodle is easy to train and very loyal to its owners, making them excellent service dogs.
 Since they’re small, with minimal dog odor and shedding, Poodles don’t need much special care.
 Still, they have a high-maintenance coat that needs regular brushing and grooming.

 If your pet has your attention, and you keep it busy, your Poodle will be among the happiest creatures alive.
 They’ll love to play fetch with you all day long.